dgiglio84/Superstore-Analysis-2024/README.md

 **Shipping Analysis**

 -	Shipping times saw a spike in 2012 but dropped significantly in the preceding years.
--	The faster ship time seems to correlate with the annual profit.

 ![image](https://github.com/dgiglio84/Superstore-Sales-Analysis/assets/120340086/ebda42e9-fa83-454d-b46e-5d2298ff3e9d)

 **Customer Gap Analysis**

 -	A total of 44 customers purchased items from 2011 to 2013, but not in 2014.
+The screenshot below shows those with the highest sales from 2011-2013.

+![image](https://github.com/dgiglio84/Superstore-Sales-Analysis/assets/120340086/ec6b1b7b-bdc2-4b04-8194-d6098ba87d6a)

+**Conclusion**

+-	The ship time seems to correlate with the annual profi (the faster ship times, the higher the sales.)
 -	Evaluating the customers who departed in 2014 can lead to more insight as to their exit.
-The screenshot below shows the customers in this list with the highest sales from 2011-2013.

-![image](https://github.com/dgiglio84/Superstore-Sales-Analysis/assets/120340086/ec6b1b7b-bdc2-4b04-8194-d6098ba87d6a)

 For more information, please see the Jupyter notebook included in this repository.